-Students must check the list of non-EU countries that do not require visa for studies in Ireland.
-Apart from that, students also need to take guidance from NFQ with regard to fulfillment of visa requirements for higher studies in the country.
+Students must check the list of non-EU countries that do not require a visa for studies in Ireland.
+Apart from that, students also need to take guidance from NFQ about the fulfillment of visa requirements for higher studies in the country.

 International students in Ireland

 The total number of such students in Ireland has been around 24500 in the year 2010-11 and 25000 in 2011-12.
-The majority of foreign students is registered at Irish universities, while Institutes of technology and private institutions have each around 4000 such students per year.
+The majority of international students are registered at Irish universities, while Institutes of technology and private institutions have each around 4000 such students per year.

-The top ten countries that have sent students for PhD courses to Ireland include Italy, China ,
+The top ten countries that have sent students for Ph.D. courses in Ireland include Italy, China,

 The top study fields of such students are

-The figures in brackets indicate number of students attending such courses during the year 2011-12.
+The figures in brackets indicate some students attending such courses during the year 2011-12.

 Cost of studying in Ireland